vite-pwa/vite-plugin-pwa/README.md

 By default, all icons on `PWA Manifest` option found under Vite's `publicDir` option directory, will be included in the service worker *precache*.
 You can disable this option using `includeManifestIcons: false`.

-You can also add another static assets such as `favicon`, `svg` and `fonts` using `include` option.
+You can also add another static assets such as `favicon`, `svg` and `fonts` files using `include` option.
-You will need to add these static assets using the relative name to Vite's `publicDir` option directory.
+You will need to add these static assets using its relative name to Vite's `publicDir` option directory.
 You don't need to configure `PWA Manifest icons` on `include` option.

 You can find an example written for a Vue 3 [here](./examples/vue-router/vite.config.ts#L16).